kinten108101/oglsl/README.md

 # Oglsl

-Oglsl is a set of module signatures providing overloadable functions and operators and abstract types for writing GLSL [^wiki-glsl] in OCaml.
+Oglsl is a set of OCaml module signatures providing overloadable functions and operators and abstract types for writing GLSL [^wiki-glsl] in OCaml.
 In other words, it is a tagless-final [^jfp] eDSL - abstract algebra of GLSL embedded in OCaml.

 Oglsl isn't useful on its own.
 (TBA)